 In designing our audit, we determined materiality and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas involving significant accounting estimates and judgement by the directors and considered future events that are inherently uncertain, including those as outlined in the going concern section above.
+In particular, we looked at areas involving significant accounting estimates and judgement by the directors and considered future events that are inherently uncertain.
 We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.

 The accounting records of the parent company and all subsidiary undertakings are centrally located and audited by us based upon materiality or risk.
 The key audit matters addressed, and how these were addressed are outlined below.
-A stock count was attended by a member firm, with direction from the central audit team.
+The Kosovan component was audited by a component auditor under our instruction.
+The group audit team instructed the component auditor as to the significant risk areas to be covered and determined component materiality.
+There was regular interaction with the component auditor during all stages of the audit.